pinterest/pymemcache/docs/getting_started.rst

 contain any of the following illegal characters:
 > Keys cannot have spaces, new lines, carriage returns, or null characters.
 We suggest that if you have unicode characters, or long keys, you use an effective hashing mechanism before calling this client.
 At Pinterest, we have found that murmur3 hash is a great candidate for this.
+Alternatively you can set `allow_unicode_keys` to support unicode keys, but beware of what unicode encoding you use to make sure multiple clients can find the same key.

 Best Practices